ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_model.md

 * **Paramters:**
   - path: File path or directory depending on the export format.
   - format: Export format.
-Implemented are ‘becas:in’ and ‘ansys:cdb’. ‘becas:in’ is the default.
+Valid formats: ‘becas:in’ (default) and ‘ansys:cdb’.
   - export_strength_limits: Whether to export the strength limits for BECAS.
 True by default.
 Ignored if the format is not ‘becas:in’.
-  - mapdl_model_type: The type of the model to be exported to ANSYS MAPDL.
+  - mapdl_model_type: The type of the model (string) to be exported to ANSYS MAPDL.
 Ignored if the format is not ‘ansys:cdb’.

-    mapdl_model_type: str

     - ‘mesh_only’: Only the mesh (elements and nodes) is exported.
 This is the default.
     - solid_model: The section cut is expanded into a slice of solid elements.